magnetophon/lamb-rs/README.md

   Because of the advanced algorithm, this plugin is quite heavy.
   I have done everything in my power to make it lighter, from writing a highly optimized [sliding minimum algorithm](https://github.com/grame-cncm/faustlibraries/blob/d28c51f6c667e00f521a8cb2232786795c558aa4/basics.lib#L2258-L2618)
   to writing an [N dimensional memoization function](https://github.com/grame-cncm/faustlibraries/blob/d28c51f6c667e00f521a8cb2232786795c558aa4/basics.lib#L956-L1495).
-  If you are good at math and want to help me make it even lighter, open an issue!
+  If you are good at math or computer science and want to help me optimize it more, open an issue, or better yet a PR!
 - Long latency.
-  The clean sound of this plugin is partially made possible by the copious amount of lookahead.
+  The clean sound of this plugin is partially made possible by copious amount of lookahead.
-  When latency mode is set to fixed, this plugin has a latency of 100ms.
+  In fixed latency mode, the latency is 100ms.
-  When latency mode is set to minimum, the latency depends on the attack, release hold and lookahead parameters.
+  In minimum latency mode, the latency depends on the attack, release hold and lookahead parameters.

 ## Usage